- Who can apply to be a volunteer? Anyone over the age of 16.

 - When does volunteer training start?
 Mandatory volunteer training takes place at the beginning of each program season.
 For snowsports, training starts in November.
 For summer sports such as water skiing and paddling, training starts in May.
 Please check the volunteer job description for the program you are interested in for specific dates.

 - What if I can’t attend the training day?
 Training is mandatory for the safety and well-being of our participants and the experience we provide.
 Sometimes there is an option to find an alternate training date, but that is not guaranteed.

 - Do I have to have experience teaching people with disabilities?
 No!
 Volunteers all share a passion and commitment to increasing access to outdoor recreation for people with disabilities.
 You will learn the necessary skills at training.

 - How often do I have to volunteer?
 The volunteer commitment varies based on the program.
 Snowsports volunteers must commit to 8 days through the winter season.
 Summer program volunteers must commit to 5 days through the summer season.

 - I submitted my volunteer application.
 When will I hear back?
-You will receive an email from the Program Manager within a week of submitting your application.
+You will receive an email from the Volunteer Coordinator within a week of submitting your application.

 - Is everyone accepted as a volunteer?
-No. All volunteers will complete a phone interview with the Program Manager.
+No. All volunteers will complete a phone interview with a program staff member.
 The size of the volunteer team is limited, so if there is not space for a program during one season, you may be asked to join us the following season.

 - Is transportation provided for volunteers?
 No. All volunteers must have their own, reliable transportation to arrive at each program location.